Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Conclusions

-In this paper, we have given the theoretical background for a correct composition of interacting workflow net components.
-Using two kinds of transition labels, we have developed an approach to model asynchronous and synchronous interactions among workflow nets.
-Correspondingly, we have defined a general asynchronous-synchronous composition (AS-composition).
-This AS-composition may not preserve soundness of interacting components.
-To solve this problem, we have defined an abstraction/refinement relation on workflow nets with the help of $\alpha$-morphisms.
-Abstractions of workflow nets are much smaller than initial ones.
-Then it is more convenient to define a correct AS-composition at the level of abstract models.
-The AS-composition of initial workflow net components is constructed by refining their abstractions.
-The structural and behavioral properties of the abstraction/refinement relation based on $\alpha$-morphisms have helped us to prove that refinement of correct abstract component models produces the correct AS-composition of initial workflow net components.
+This paper has studied the theoretical backgrounds for a correct composition of interacting workflow net components.
+We have developed an approach to model asynchronous and synchronous interactions among workflow nets using two kinds of transition labels.
+Correspondingly, we have defined an asynchronous-synchronous composition (AS-composition).
+AS-composition may not preserve the soundness of interacting components.
+To solve this problem, we use an interface that describes how WF-nets interact.

+An interface net represents an abstract view of a complete system.
+There is a subnet in an interface corresponding to component behavior.
+The correspondence between an interface and components is established with the help of $\alpha$-morphisms.
+The structural and behavioral properties of the abstraction/refinement relation based on $\alpha$-morphisms have helped us to prove that refining subnets in an interface with sound WF-nets preserves the interface soundness.

-We identify the two main advantages that compare our compositional approach favorably with other existing approaches.
-Firstly, the problem of constructing a correct composition of interacting workflow net components is solved at the most abstract model.
-To refine abstract models, we need to check several structural constraints and only local behavioral constraints for properly refined places.
-Moreover, correct abstract models can be reused in systems with similar communication protocols.
-That is why we call abstract compositions interface patterns.
-Secondly, our approach follows an important idea also expressed in \citep{Haddad13} regarding the separation of concerns.
-A component designer should not know in advance how a component will interact with others in a distributed system.
-These decisions will be taken further by a system architect, and the correctness of a communication protocol can be established using our approach.
+We identify two main advantages of the proposed compositional approach.
+Firstly, the problem of constructing a correct composition of interacting workflow net components is solved in the abstract model.
+Refinement of abstract places requires checking structural constraints and only local behavioral constraints for properly refined places.
+Sound models of abstract interfaces can be reused with different component refinements.
+Secondly, AS-composition leaves asynchronous channels and synchronous transitions of workflow net components open for others to interact.